 Everyone who lived through that time knew someone who turned in one of their own family members to be rounded up, tortured, and, in many cases, killed.
 Everyone knew someone in their building who had committed suicide during the revolution, or shortly after it ended.
 Everyone knew someone who had been committed to a mental institution for the rest of their lives.

 “Can you imagine that?” my parents asked me.
-“Children turning in their parents and then watching their mother or father begging for their lives before being shot in public.”
+“Children turning in their parents and then watching their mother or father begging for their life before being shot in public.”